davidosomething/dotfiles/mac/README.md

 ## Full generic setup, in order

-If there is user data on encrypted volumes other than the boot volume, they will not mount until a user has logged in.
+User data on encrypted volumes other than the boot volume will not mount until login.
 To remedy this, see [Unlock] (forked to my GitHub for archival).

 ### App store